kristina-hub/predicting-market-triggers/README.md

 ## Twitter Sadaf
   - User is prompted to input the name of the stock they want to purchase
-  - An API gets the most recent tweets related to this stock
+  - An API gets the most recent 1000 tweets related to this stock
-  - Used VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media
+  - Used VADER (Valence Aware Dictionary and Sentiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media
   - Cleaned tokens, trained model and performed semantic analysis
   - VADER provides a compound score, it is a metric that calculates the sum of all the lexicon ratings which have been normalized between -1(most extreme negative) and +1 (most extreme positive). positive sentiment : (compound score >= 0.05)